Overcoming The Odds

 Around midnight, Emily and Brandon were finally able to meet their baby boy.
 He was hooked up to multiple machines and was lying on a cooling blanket to regulate his temperature, a scene that broke Emily’s heart.
 Because he had experienced some brain trauma, they were unable to hold him or even touch him.
 The NICU doctors and nurses could get his breathing regulated again, and Emily and Brandon thought they had gotten through the worst of it.
 That is when they learned Colton had hydrocephalus or fluid on the brain.

 The doctors at SAMMC told Emily and Brandon that Colton would need surgery to place a shunt.
-Since they did not have a pediatric neurosurgeon on staff, Colton would need to be transferred to The Children’s Hospital of San Antonio (CHofSA).
+Since they did not have a pediatric neurosurgeon on staff, Colton would need to be transferred to CHRISTUS Children's.

-When the team at CHofSA came to pick up Colton, Emily had to stay behind because she was still recovering from her C-section.
+When the team at CHRISTUS Children's came to pick up Colton, Emily had to stay behind because she was still recovering from her C-section.
 Brandon went to be with their newborn son and stayed by his side as much as he could, catching an occasional nap in the car.

-As soon as Emily received her discharge papers, she went straight to CHofSA.
+As soon as Emily received her discharge papers, she went straight to CHRISTUS Children's.
 She couldn’t wait to be reunited with Colton.
 At this point, he was three days old.

 “When I did get to see him, I could put only one finger on him; I couldn’t stroke him because he was just experiencing too much trauma, including seizures.
 He couldn’t take the extra stimulation,” said Emily.